-13.10 Public holidays falling during leave:
+- 13.10 Public holidays falling during leave: - Leave on pay When a public holiday falls during a period of annual leave, sick leave on pay or special leave on pay, an employee is entitled to that holiday which is not debited against such leave. - b) Leave without pay An employee shall not be entitled to payment for a public holiday falling during a period of leave without pay (including sick or military leave without pay) unless the employee has worked during the fortnight ending on the day on which the holiday is observed. - c) Leave on reduced pay

-- a) Leave on pay When a public holiday falls during a period of annual leave, sick leave on pay or special leave on pay, an employee is entitled to that holiday which is not debited against such leave. - b) Leave without pay An employee shall not be entitled to payment for a public holiday falling during a period of leave without pay (including sick or military leave without pay) unless the employee has worked during the fortnight ending on the day on which the holiday is observed. - Leave on reduced pay An employee, during a period on reduced pay, shall be paid at the relevant dailypay for public holidays falling during the period of such leave.
+An employee, during a period on reduced pay, shall be paid at average daily pay or relevant daily pay for public holidays falling during the period of such leave.